Visual Merchandising Associate Job Description

 If you have acquired on-the-job training or expertise, you may be able to obtain an entry-level Visual Merchandising job by demonstrating a thorough understanding of marketing principles and retail merchandising fundamentals.
 Supervisory experience may be necessary for a Visual Merchandising Associate position in a large store.

-In smaller retail operations, you will likely be the one-person visual merchandising department and, therefore, you will need to be self-reliant, self-motivated, and have an ability to achieve goals and meet deadlines without supervision.
+In smaller retail operations, you will likely be the one-person visual merchandising department and, therefore, you will need to be self-reliant, self-motivated, and can achieve goals and meet deadlines without supervision.
 In larger stores, you may be executing the merchandising strategies of others, so the ability to follow both written and verbal instruction with great attention to detail is essential.

 Although working directly with customers on the sales floor is generally not one of the job responsibilities of a Retail Visual Merchandiser, you will often be performing tasks on the store sales floor, and therefore accessible to customers and part of the overall customer experience, You will also be expected to have effective communication skills, and demonstrate the highest level of professionalism and be a role model for outstanding customer service at all times.

 Visual Merchandisers are expected to have excellent organizational skills, as well as planning, project management, and time management expertise.
 You will need to possess excellent communication and interpersonal skills, as well as a strong creative flair and effective problem-solving abilities.
 Stores will be willing to train you with their specific systems and software, but they will want you to bring a basic knowledge of computer functions with you into the position.
 A working knowledge of Microsoft Office will probably be required as well.